 - Keeps no user activity logs and provides strong encryption to bypass activity detection

-AFFORDABLE CHOICE:Cyberghost is great for beginners.
+EASY TO USE:Cyberghost is great for beginners.
 Great privacy, zero logs and DNS leak protection.
-Unblocks Spotify but can struggle with some popular video streaming sites.
-45-day money back guarantee.
+Unblocks Spotify and most other popular video streaming sites.
+45-day money-back guarantee.

 Read our full review of CyberGhost.